AlexSabourinDev/cranberry_blog/StretchyReflections.md

 ### Reflections

-We need to find out how much light reaches the viewer!
+We need to find out how much light reaches the viewer.

 To find out, we need to know how much light each microfacet reflects towards our view direction.
 Since we assumed that our surface was made up of tiny little perfect mirrors, only a single exact orientation of mirror will reflect light to our viewer.
 Every other mirror will not contribute to what our viewer sees.